AICNT Publications available on Amazon (commissions earned, affiliate partner).

 The aim of the footnotes in this translation is not to document every minor variation.
 Instead, the focus is on documenting those variants that result in a significantly different English rendering.
 Variants that are generally not noted in the AICNT critical apparatus are as follows:

-Documenting the exclusions mentioned above would result in extensively more footnotes without adding much value for the general reader.
+Documenting the exclusions mentioned above would add tens of thousands of variants to the footnotes without adding much value to the general reader.

 6. Manuscript Text-Types

-The terms “Alexandrian,” “Western,” and “Byzantine” refer to the three primary text-types or families of manuscripts of the New Testament.
+The terms “Alexandrian,” “Western,” and “Byzantine” refer to the three primary text-types or families of manuscripts of the New Testament exhibited in the period up to the 6th century.
 These text-types are named after the regions where they were most commonly found or associated with and exhibit distinct textual characteristics.
 The following is an outline of these three major text-types.[1]

-• Known for a more concise and grammatically rigorous text.
+- Known for a more concise and grammatically rigorous text.
 It is generally considered by many scholars to be closer to the original autographs.
-Often favored by scholars for its early dating and perceived textual purity.
+Alexandrian texts are often favored by scholars for their early dating and for exhibiting a shorter, more primitive text.

-Other minor subtypes, including the Caesarean text-type and text families such as f1 and f13, exhibit a distinctive relationship.
+Other minor subtypes, including the so-called “Caesarean” text-type and text families such as f1 and f13, exhibit distinctive characteristics.
 However, the three major text-types outlined above are the most significant when considering the textual history and transmission of the New Testament.
-Manuscript families are important factors in New Testament textual criticism.

 [1] Bruce M. Metzger and Bart D. Ehrman, The Text of the New Testament: Its Transmission, Corruption and Restoration, 4th ed.
 (New York: Oxford University Press, 2005), 276-78, 307-13.